 A huge percentage of people do not acknowledge the fact that mobile money and mobile banking are two different service offerings and completely separate businesses, as mobile money normally focuses on unbanked and low-end customers where margins are very low and transaction values are low, but the high volumes can suffice to bring profitability to the operators.

 Mobile banking, on the other hand, is when a financial institution allows its customers to conduct financial transactions on their bank account via a mobile device.

-Africa is heaven for Mobile Money because banking penetration is less than 5% while in Asia, through countries like Indonesia, Singapore, India and many more, Mobile Money services can never fly or if I can say never be a success; chances are almost zero due to the high level of financial inclusion, availability of ATMs and the rife of Agency Banking.
-When Africa delivers on its potential in terms of Mobile Money, the winners will be those operators who have been ready to live with the risks involved in the business.
+Africa is heaven for mobile money because banking penetration is less than 5%, while in Asia, through countries like Indonesia, Singapore, India, and many more, mobile money services can never fly, or, if I can say, never be a success; chances are almost zero due to the high level of financial inclusion, the availability of ATMs, and the rife use of agency banking.
+When Africa delivers on its potential in terms of mobile money, the winners will be those operators who have been ready to live with the risks involved in the business.

-Mobile banking differs from mobile payments, which involve the use of a mobile device to pay for goods or services either at the point of sale or remotely, analogously to the use of a debit or credit card to effect an electronic funds transfer at point of sale (Payment method) which is an electronic payment system involving electronic funds transfers based on the use of payment cards, such as debit or credit cards, at payment terminals located at points of sale.
+Mobile banking differs from mobile payments, which involve the use of a mobile device to pay for goods or services either at the point of sale or remotely, analogously to the use of a debit or credit card to effect an electronic funds transfer at the point of sale (payment method), which is an electronic payment system involving electronic funds transfers based on the use of payment cards, such as debit or credit cards, at payment terminals located at points of sale.

 ========================= About the Author =====================